Hildebrand Law, P.C. mobile logo

 The Arizona Court of Appeals, again, answered the question of when you can modify child support in a published opinion when can you modify child support in Arizona in the case of Birnstihl vs. Birnstihl.
 Ms. Birnstihl (“Mother”) appeals from the superior court’s order dismissing her petition to modify child support.

-We hold under the Arizona Child Support Guidelines, Arizona Revised Statutes (“A.R.S.”) section 25-320 (“Guidelines”), if a parent requesting a modification of child support under the simplified procedure presents a colorable claim that application of the Guidelines results in a fifteen percent variation from the current child support order, claim preclusion does not prevent a superior court from addressing the request on the merits.
-Accordingly, we reverse and remand for further proceedings consistent with this opinion.
+The Court of Appeals stated that we hold under the Arizona Child Support Guidelines, Arizona Revised Statutes (“A.R.S.”) section 25-320 (“Guidelines”), if a parent requesting a modification of child support under the simplified procedure presents a colorable claim that application of the Guidelines results in a fifteen percent variation from the current child support order, claim preclusion does not prevent a superior court from addressing the request on the merits.
+Accordingly, the Court of Appeals then stated we reverse and remand for further proceedings consistent with this opinion.

 (1) the oldest child’s emancipation;